-The art of chiropractics is based on the theory that diseases and disorders are caused by misalignment of the bones, especially those in the spine, thus obstructing proper and uninhibited nerve functions.
+The Art of Chiropractic is based on the theory that diseases and disorders are caused by misalignment of the bones, especially those in the spine, thus obstructing proper and uninhibited nerve functions.

-In the West, practitioners study chiropractics in programs quite similar to the ones for conventional medicine, but focus is much more on body structure and bio-mechanics.
+In the West, practitioners study Chiropractic in programs quite similar to the ones for conventional medicine, but focus is much more on body structure and biomechanics.
 Students learn to manipulate the body to realign it and medicines are not used.
 In addition, chiropractors prescribe exercises and diets to treat different illnesses or disorders.

 Thai Bone Setting as an Indigenous Chiropractic Method

-Traditional Thai Indigenous healers set broken bones by pulling them back into place, and the area around the fracture is stabilized with wooden sticks and the like.
-Medicinal herbal compresses and packs are applied also, including massage, and various rituals and incantations are performed to speed up the healing process.
+Traditional Thai indigenous healers or Bone Setters (also written Bonesetters) mend broken bones by pulling them back into place, and the area around the fracture is stabilized with wooden sticks and the like.
+Medicinal herbal compresses and packs are applied also, including Thai Massage, and various rituals and incantations are performed to speed up the healing process.

 Apart from the above, bone setting is thought to be particularly helpful with: